 A 1500 calorie diet is a single fixed point target which a person can focus on for the duration of their mission to lose weight.
 Stay on it for weight loss, then come off it when the desired weight goal is reached.
 Switch macro-nutrients and portion sizes and meal timing around randomly to prevent boredom and to stimulate beneficial hormonal cycles.
 Rinse and repeat until lifestyle habits change to the point where weight stabilises at a healthy level.

 Yes, you will lose weight on a 1600 calorie diet.
 You will also lose weight on a 1400 calorie diet.
 Hence, 1500 calories is a good daily calorie target, because it is between the “hard” and “less effective” calorie counts.
 In practice, if you aim for 1500 daily calories, you will eat between 1650 and 1450 calories per day.
 Done consistently, this will be enough of a deficit to let you see real progress over a few weeks.
 At a 1600 calorie target, the average daily deficit will be smaller, but still effective enough to see real progress.

 Of course, this assumes that you are currently in the habit of eating more than 2000 calories per day.
 You can get a more exact understanding of what an individual target looks like by using the calcount Calorie Tracker.

 You will lose weight on a 1500 calorie diet if you stick to it for at least 3 weeks.
 This is because you will be creating a calorie deficit of about 500 calories per day.
-If you burn 500 calories per day, you will lose about 500 grams of body weight per week.
+The deficit will be covered by energy released from within your own body, resulting in the loss of about 500 grams of body weight per week.
 Provided that you are generally healthy and eat a balanced diet, the 1500 daily calorie target is safe and effective.